lisah2u/academic-blog/content/authors/admin/_index.md

 #- Visitors
 ---

+*I lead teams to design tools for users where language processing under the hood can help them work better and faster.*

-I work at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP).
-I studied both computational linguistics and interaction design and strongly believe that NLP capabilities and user experience (UX) design are of most value when they are considered in tandem.
+This work is situated at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP).
+Having studied both computational linguistics and interaction design, I strongly believe that NLP capabilities and user experience (UX) design are of most value when they are considered in tandem.

+In addition to my day job as a research scientist, I teach for [Georgetown University in the Master of Analytics program](https://analytics.georgetown.edu) and also for [University of Baltimore, graduate programs in Interaction Design and Information Architecture (IDIA)](http://www.ubalt.edu/cas/graduate-programs-and-certificates/degree-programs/masters-interaction-design-and-information-architecture/).